clerk/javascript/packages/sdk-node/README.md

 | ------------ | --------------------------------------------------------------------- | --------------------------------------------------------------------------------- |
 | EmailAddress | email address, a user may have a primary & several secondary          | email address id can be provided to `emails` sub-api to specify the recipient     |
 | PhoneNumber  | E.164 telephone number, a user may have a primary & several secondary | phone number id can be provided to `smsMessages` sub-api to specify the recipient |

+## Internal implementation details

+This project is written in <a href="https://www.typescriptlang.org/" target="_blank">TypeScript</a> and built with <a href="https://github.com/formium/tsdx" target="_blank">tsdx</a>.

+CJS, ESM, and UMD module builds are provided.

+The http client used by the sdk is <a href="https://github.com/sindresorhus/got" target="_blank">got</a>.

+All resource operations are mounted as sub-APIs on a `Clerk` class and return promises that either resolve with their expected resource types or reject with the error types described below.

+The sub-APIs are also importable directly if you don't want to go through the `Clerk` class.

 ## Usage